-- 4.1.1 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
+Carefully read the following information about the controls and their operation. - 4.1.2 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
+See Figure 9.
 When these levers are depressed, the OPC system senses that the operator is in the normal operator's position.
-When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the transmission shift lever is not in the neutral position or the PTO is engaged. - 4.1.2 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips.
+When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the transmission shift lever is not in the neutral position or the PTO is engaged.
+See Figure 9. - 4.1.3 Drive Levers: Located on each side of the upper handle assembly directly below the handle grips.
 See Figure 9.
 These levers individually control the clutching action of the wheel drive belts and the brakes.
 When the drive levers are all of the way out, the brakes disengage and the wheel drive belts engage.

-Gradually squeezing the left or right hand drive lever disengages the wheel drive belts, causing the left hand or right hand wheel to slow down until they reach neutral or stop.
+Gradually squeezing the left or right hand drive lever disengages the wheel drive bolts, equiping the left hand or right hand wheel to slow down until they reach - belts, causing the left or right hand drive lever disengages the wheel drive belts, causing the left hand or right hand wheel to slow down until they reach neutral or stop.
 This makes the machine turn to the left or right respectively.
 Squeezing further engages the park brakes.
 The sharpness of the turn varies by how much the lever is squeezed.
-For straight ahead motion, smoothly release both drive levers to engage both drive wheels simultaneously.

-4.1.3 Neutral Lock/Parking Brake Latch: Located at the end of the handles.
+For straight ahead motion, smoothly release both drive levers to engage both drive wheels simultaneously. - 4.1.4 Neutral Lock/Parking Brake Latch: Located at the end of the handles.
 The purpose of these latches is to allow the operator to lock the drive levers in a "neutral" position where neither the wheel drive belts nor the brakes engage, or in a "park brake" position where the wheel drive belts are not engaged and the park brake is engaged.
-(See Figure 9).
+See Figure 9.